Winston-Salem Dash 2026 Gameday Guide

 KNOW WHAT & WHERE TO EAT

 Sure, you can get peanuts and Cracker Jacks at a Dash game—but you can also get so much more.
-From reimagined classics to over-the-top creations, the Dash keep the menu fresh each season.
-Among the highlights for 2026: toasted ravioli (an early favorite), loaded barbecue tots, and loaded potato skins, along with standout entrées like the Grand Slam grilled cheese, Carolina Reaper tenders, and the fried chicken “Heated Hen” sandwich with a honey-hot glaze.
+The Dash keep the menu fresh each season, and 2026 is no exception.
+Highlights include toasted ravioli, loaded barbecue tots, loaded potato skins, and standout entrées like the Grand Slam grilled cheese, Carolina Reaper tenders, and the "Heated Hen" fried chicken sandwich with honey-hot glaze.

-Dessert and snack options bring just as much creativity, from apple pie empanadas with ice cream and cannoli nachos to Chicago popcorn and walking s’mores.
-On the drinks side, look for seasonal sips like the Frozen Transfusion, Spicy Margarita, and the Dash Refresher.
+Dessert and snacks bring equal creativity: apple pie empanadas with ice cream, cannoli nachos, Chicago popcorn, and walking s'mores.
+On the drinks side, look for the Frozen Transfusion, Spicy Margarita, and Dash Refresher.
+Fan favorites like walking tacos, Italian beef sandwiches, and deep-fried Oreos are also back.

 MORE INSIDER TIPS

 • Know the Best Photo-Ops.
-There’s no excuse for dull photos at a Dash game.
-But for the best pics, we suggest the raised walkway behind right field (aka, "the Bridge").
-The bridge's unique angle allows you to get a selfie with the entire field as your backdrop.
-Not sure where to stand exactly?
-You'll find markers on the ground, along with a wooden post containing a phone mount.
-(As far as other great photo ops, check out the grassy berm overlooking left field and the 10-foot bronze statue outside the main gate.)
+No excuse for dull photos at a Dash game.
+For the best shots, head to the raised walkway behind right field—aka "the Bridge"—where a unique angle lets you grab a selfie with the entire field as your backdrop.
+Look for markers on the ground and a wooden post with a phone mount so you know exactly where to stand.
+(Other great spots: the grassy berm overlooking left field and the 10-foot bronze statue outside the main gate.)

 • Know What's New in the Stadium.
-Truist Stadium keeps raising the bar—and 2026 is no exception.
-(After all, you don’t get named one of the nation’s top ballparks without constantly leveling up the fan experience.)
-Recently we've seen several exciting upgrades, including a new $2 million LED videoboard (which debuted last summer) that’s 147% larger with ultra-HD clarity.
-Fans will also find several concession upgrades, including double-line serving station in right field to keep lines short and the Dash Delights stand (noted earlier).
+Truist Stadium keeps raising the bar, and 2026 is no exception—you don't get named one of the nation's top ballparks without constantly leveling up the fan experience.
+Recent highlights include a new $2 million LED videoboard, debuting last summer, that's 147% larger with ultra-HD clarity.
+On the concessions side, look for a double-line serving station in right field to keep lines moving, plus the new Dash Delights stand (noted earlier).

-• Know What's Free for Families: Looking to let your kids burn off some energy?
-The ballpark’s got you covered.
-Every game, kids of all ages can enjoy FREE admission to the Kids Zone—home to inflatables, games, and the classic carousel.
-And the fun doesn’t end when the game’s over—kids can run the bases after each game, high-fiving Bolt on their way to home plate.
+• Know What's Free for Families: Every game, kids of all ages get free admission to the Kids Zone—inflatables, games, and a classic carousel.
+And the fun doesn't stop at the final out: after each game, kids can run the bases and high-five Bolt on the way to home plate.

 BONUS: Know Some Dash Facts (and impress your friends)

 • The nickname dates to 2009.
-Chosen through a citywide contest, “Dash” nods to the punctuation between Winston and Salem.
-Before the rebrand, the team was known as the Warthogs (1995–2008) and the Spirits (1984–1994), the latter appearing in the 1988 film Bull Durham.
+Chosen through a citywide contest, "Dash" nods to the punctuation mark between Winston and Salem.
+Before the rebrand, the team was known as the Warthogs (1995–2008) and the Spirits (1984–1994)—the latter immortalized in the 1988 film Bull Durham.

-• MLB Stars Start Here.
+• MLB stars start here.
 As the High-A affiliate of the Chicago White Sox, Winston-Salem is a key stop on the road to the majors.
-Dozens of current MLB players once donned the purple, including All-Stars Marcus Semien, Luis Robert, Carlos Rodón, and Chris Sale.
+Dozens of current MLB players have donned the purple, including All-Stars Marcus Semien, Luis Robert, Carlos Rodón, and Chris Sale.

 • The former ballpark still stands.
-From 1956 to 2009, Winston-Salem’s minor league teams played at historic Ernie Shore Field, just north of downtown.
-The stadium remains today as Wake Forest Baseball Park, following the university’s takeover in 2010.
+From 1956 to 2009, Winston-Salem's minor league teams played at historic Ernie Shore Field, just north of downtown.
+After Wake Forest took over in 2010, it lives on as Wake Forest Baseball Park—though one beloved piece made the trip to Truist Stadium: the carousel, relocated and refurbished in 2009, now anchors the Kids Zone.

 • Truist Stadium ranked No. 1.
-Opened in 2010, the downtown ballpark was named “Ballpark of the Year” by Ballparks.com.
-Originally BB&T Ballpark, it was renamed Truist Stadium following the 2020 BB&T and SunTrust merger.
+Opened in 2010, the downtown ballpark was named "Ballpark of the Year" by Ballparks.com.
+Originally called BB&T Ballpark, it was renamed Truist Stadium following the 2019 BB&T–SunTrust merger.

 Ready to Root, Root, Root for the Home Team?